 That said, while Cardstream is an independent company, it has connections with a vast network of global acquirers and payment firms, which it can help you get set up with if you don’t already have one on board.

 - Security: Cardstream offers ‘PCI DSS Level 1 Compliant’ anti-fraud features, as well as 3D Secure payments.

-- Customisable payment page: Lets you integrate your virtual terminal seamlessly into your current website design.
+- Customisable payment page: This lets you integrate your virtual terminal seamlessly into your current website design.

 - Customer Service: Cardstream has people manning the phones during normal business hours, and you can get in touch with them via email or social media 24/7.

-- Merchant Management system: Helps you manage your eCommerce platform by analysing your transaction trends.
+- Merchant Management system: Helps you manage your eCommerce platform by analyzing your transaction trends.

 - Flexible payments: Allows you to accept single, one-off payments, or regularly scheduled ones.
 This makes Cardstream a good shout for subscription-based businesses.